-As a website that devoted more than its fair share of criticism towards Cory Clouston’s decision making and apparel, it would be pretty fucking hypocritical of me not to openly wonder what new head coach Paul MacLean is thinking should the opportunity present itself, right?
+As a website that devoted more than its fair share of criticism towards Cory Clouston’s decision making and apparel, it would be pretty hypocritical of me not to openly wonder what new head coach Paul MacLean is thinking should the opportunity present itself, right?

 (Glad you agree.)